Vault

 The vault serves three purposes:

-In-contract rebalancing.
-Convert between tokens in the vault without additional ERC-20 transfers or approvals, since both input and output stay in the router.
+2. In-contract rebalancing.
+Convert between tokens without ERC-20 transfers or approvals — input and output settle entirely within the router.